 - 3.44 Financial resilience, the ability to weather financial shocks, is an important consideration for council sustainability.
 There are a number of indicators of the current health of council finances, which form part of the overall consideration in determining financial plans and budgets. - 3.45 External auditors gave a clean bill of health on the council's accounts for 2020/21.
 Due to ongoing nationwide issues facing external audit companies, there are a significant number of audit opinions outstanding for accounts for the many Local Authorities, including Calderdale for 2021/22 and 2022/23.
 There have been no material issues raised during the audit process for the 2021/22 and we anticipate these accounts to also receive a positive opinion.
 Work on the 2022/23 is yet to commence.
 The external auditors also review the arrangements for securing economy, efficiency and effectiveness in the use of resources.
 The last VFM judgements received for Calderdale have been positive. - 3.46 The Chartered Institute of Public Finance and Accountancy (CIPFA) publish a financial resilience index, which is designed to support and improve discussions surrounding the financial resilience of individual Council's.
 The index shows each Council's performance against a range of measures associated with financial risk, covering: reserve levels, social care spending, fees and charges, and debt.
-Unfortunately, at the time of writing this report, the 2022/23 index had not yet been published.
-The reserves elements though of the resilience index are considered further in Section 4 based on the Council's own calculations and forecasts.
+The 2022/23 index has not yet been published, the analysis from this will be included in the February report to Full Council if available.
+The reserves elements of the resilience index are considered further in Section 4.